Aaron23145/nysl-web-app/README.md

 It's recommended to install the app on the mobile when entering it for the first time for a better experience, because it has a little PWA support (not offline mode though).

+## How to install the NYSL app in mobile devices?

+In Google Chrome, you have to [enter the App](https://nysl-web-app.herokuapp.com/) and open the options inside it (by pressing the three vertical points button located in the upper right corner).
+Then, just press the "Add to Home Screen" option and accept the installation.
+Now you can access the NYSL App through your home screen menu.

 ## Features

 - View NYSL games information comfortably.
 You can look for games selecting by team, location or day.